tomviering/Github-Capstone/lessons/09_branches.md

   <img src="../img/9.GHD_commit_branch.png" width="800">
 </p>

 And that's all there is to it!
-If you were to set your `Current Branch` to `main` and open your `README.md` file in your external text editor, that line of text we added would not be there, because the change we made is unique to `test_branch`.
+If you were to set your `Current Branch` to `main` and open your `pipeline.py` file in your external text editor, that comment we added would not be there, because the change we made is unique to `test_branch`.
 Go ahead and see for yourself!

 ### Publishing/pushing your branch to GitHub

 One last step: let's publish our new branch to GitHub.
 From the main `Changes` tab, click the **`Publish branch`** button to publish it to Remote.
-Be sure if your branch is `test_branch` and not `main` if you had switched it to the `main` branch inspect the `README.md`.
+Be sure if your branch is `test_branch` and not `main` if you had switched it to the `main` branch inspect the `pipeline.py` file.

 <p align="center">
   <img src="../img/9.GHD_publish_branch.png" width="800">